 These moments are therapeutic.
 But if we have the chance, we go back to our safe shells.

 The author says there are people though who have been forced to continuously face their fears.
 And they have grown fearless.
 He says the many examples of celebrities and successes coming from the ghettos have been schooled in fearlessness.

 I really loved the chapter on realism.

-I found somewhat to what Ray Dalio embraces in his seminal book Principles: Life and Work.
+I found somewhat what Ray Dalio embraces in his seminal book Principles: Life and Work.

-Contrary to much self-help myths of “constructing your own reality”, Greene says you must learn to look at reality as it is, and stay as close as possible to it.
+Contrary to many self-help myths of “constructing your own reality”, Greene says you must learn to look at reality as it is, and stay as close as possible to it.

 The real inventors and innovators are realists.